 Student radiographers may also be present and take your x-rays under the supervision of a radiographer.

 Very little preparation is required however you must have an X-ray request form filled out and signed by your doctor before you come to the department.

 Legally, we cannot X-ray you without this documentation.
 There may be occasions when this information has already been sent to the department i.e. inpatients.

 You may be required to remove jewellery in the head and neck region.

-The radiographer, or student, will call you in for your x-ray.
-They will formally identify you and the body part you are expecting to be x-rayed; by doing this, this is classed as obtaining your verbal consent for the x-rays to take place.
+The radiographer, or student, will call you in for your X-ray.
+They will formally identify you and the body part you are expecting to be X-rayed.
+This is classed as obtaining your verbal consent for the X-rays to take place.

 You will receive a CD with their imaging on to take back to their dentist who will convey the results to you.